WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Cellular/index.md

 }
 ```

-> Note: Some modules, such as the BG95-M3, memorize the last network mode used and take it into consideration during scanning.
-For example, if you previously connected to an NB-IoT network, the scanner will return the available NB-IoT networks.
+> **Notes**: Some modules, such as the BG95-M3, memorize the last network mode used and consider it during scanning.
+For example, if you previously connected to an NB-IoT network, the scanner may return only the available NB-IoT networks.
 If you want to view available CAT-M1 networks, begin by connecting to this network initially, allowing the module to set CAT-M1 as network mode.
 Afterward, follow the steps mentioned above to initiate the scanner successfully.